smcmahon42/shoppinglist_app/README.md

 # About

+This is a side project that I am using as a learning tool to improve my skill sets and have fun.

-This is a fork of [Angular Seed](https://github.com/angular/angular-seed) but with changes needed for requireJS support.
+The program is a fork of [Angular Seed](https://github.com/angular/angular-seed) but with changes needed for requireJS support.

 * AngularJS 1.2.1
 * RequireJS 2.1.9